jlaza020/personal/school/adv-windows-notes.md

 When serializing a data object, the binding is erased.
 Must add new deserialized object as a binding source to UI.

+## Module 8 - Threads, Text, and Transforms

+### Thread Introduction

+Each Windows Forms app has a main thread that shows the UI.
+The UI thread should not do a lot of processing.

+Threads are **non-deterministic**: the order of execution is unknown.

+Thread limitations for COP 4226 because of shared data:

++ A thread can only access local variables, but not parameters.
++ A thread should not make changes to member variables, parameters, static variables, or properties.
++ A thread will not read member variables (even though it technically could with no problem).